Nuclear close calls: 2017–2018: North Korea crisis

-Between 2017 and 2018, the United States and North Korea, most particularly U.S. President Donald Trump and North Korean Supreme Leader Kim Jong-un, exchanged threats that have been described as on the brink of nuclear war.
+Between 2017 and 2018, the United States and North Korea, most particularly U.S. president Donald Trump and North Korean supreme leader Kim Jong-un, exchanged threats that have been described as on the brink of nuclear war.
 In August 2017, Trump warned that North Korea would be met with "fire and fury, the likes of which the world has never seen".
 During his speech in 2017 at the United Nations General Assembly, he warned that if the United States were forced to defend itself, they would have no choice but to "totally destroy North Korea".
-North Korea, in response, has referred to Trump as a "dotard", stated that he will "pay dearly", and accused the US of "declaring war".
+North Korea, in response, has referred to Trump as a "dotard", stated that he will "pay dearly", and accused the U.S. of "declaring war".
 In January 2018, Trump also tweeted that his country has a "bigger nuclear button" than North Korea.

 In January 2018, it was reported that Trump withdrew Victor Cha as a pick to be U.S. Ambassador to South Korea over his opposition to launch a limited strike at North Korea.
-The withdrawal sparked major concerns for North Korean experts that the US was seriously considering war with North Korea.
+The withdrawal sparked major concerns for North Korean experts that the U.S. was seriously considering war with North Korea.

 The crisis has been described as the "Cuban Missile Crisis in slow motion".
 In Van Jackson's book On the Brink: Trump, Kim, and the Threat of Nuclear War, he stated that the United States was close as ever to World War III between 2017 and early 2018.
 Trump also reportedly considered evacuating Americans from South Korea despite warnings that such a move could lead to war.
 Reports also emerged in 2023 that Trump was considering the use of nuclear weapons against North Korea in 2017.